SeanWei0312/Pipelined_ADC_SHA/README.md

 Open [ADC_Project_Report.md](ADC_Project_Report.md) directly on GitHub or in a Markdown previewer.
 The figure paths are relative, so the images render as long as the `figures/` directory stays beside the report.

-The original PDF submission is preserved in `ELEN6312_Submission/docs/` for comparison with the Markdown version.
+The original May 2026 class-submitted PDF is preserved in `ELEN6312_Submission/docs/` for comparison with the corrected Markdown report.